mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 {{< interview who="facebook" >}}
 In the Facebook HQ you see their core values everywhere.
 One phrase that stuck with me in one of their buildings is *what would you do if you weren't afraid?*.
-A few of my friends have been working there for a long time, Facebook's  been one of my target companies for a while, [their engineering blog](https://engineering.fb.com/) is filled with so many gems across multiple fields, as a Frontend developer, I learned a lot from [Browserlab](https://engineering.fb.com/web/browserlab-automated-regression-detection-for-the-web/), whose infrastructure design I used as inspiration in a project I did at work with [WebPagetest](https://www.webpagetest.org/).
+A few of my friends have been working there for a long time, Facebook's been one of my target companies for a while, [their engineering blog](https://engineering.fb.com/) is filled with so many gems across multiple fields.
+As a Frontend developer, I learned a lot from [Browserlab](https://engineering.fb.com/web/browserlab-automated-regression-detection-for-the-web/) whose infrastructure design I used as inspiration in a project I did at work with [WebPagetest](https://www.webpagetest.org/).
 {{< /interview >}}